whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 title: Tokenizing and parsing in Elixir with yecc and leex
 ---

 Lexing and parsing are very important concepts in computer science and programming.
 There is a lot of theory behind these concepts, but I won't be talking about any of that here because, well, it's *a lot*.
-Also, I feel like approaching these topics in a "scientific" way makes them look a bit scary; however, using them in practice turns out to be pretty straighforward.
+Also, I feel like approaching these topics in a "scientific" way makes them look a bit scary; however, using them in practice turns out to be pretty straightforward.
 If you want to know more about the theory, head over to Wikipedia ([lexical analysis][wiki-lexical-analysis] and [parsing][wiki-parsing]) or buy the amazing [dragon book][dragon-book].

 ## Why